Popscotch/Clicker-Game-Tutorial/README.md

 ## Chapter 3 - More generators

-The general idea of clicker games, is for you to purchase generators to produce more resources.
-Using these resources you can then purchase even more generators that produce  more resources etc. It's a game about exponential growth.
+The general idea of clicker games, is for the player to purchase generators to produce more resources, and use them to buy more generators, and on and on.
+It's a game about exponential growth.

 We're going to generalise our Auto Clicker using a `class`, and create some functions so our game is more dynamic.

-### Step 1
+### Step 1 - Creating a generatory class in JavaScript

 Let's define a 'generator' class.
 This is what represents a generator, and we'll use this class to make more generators.